vismor/LaTeXML/README.md

 > such as HTML or XHTML, with options to convert the math into MathML (currently only presentation) or
 > images.

-Visit that site for more information.
+Visit the site for more information.